 The warrants will be issued pursuant to one or more warrant agreements executed by us.
-Each Series A warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$ per share.
-Each Series B warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$ per share.
-The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February , 2020, the expiration date of the Series A warrants.
-The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August , 2015, the expiration date of the Series B warrants.
-The warrants may be exercised by surrendering to the warrant agent the warrant certificate evidencing the warrants to be exercised with the accompanying exercise notice, appropriately completed, duly signed and delivered, together with cash payment of the exercise price, if applicable.
+Each Series A warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$0.27 per share.
+Each Series B warrant entitles the holder thereof to purchase one share of our common stock at an exercise price equal to \$0.20 per share.
+The Series A warrants will be exercisable during the period commencing from the date of original issuance and ending on February 3, 2020, the expiration date of the Series A warrants.
+The Series B warrants will be exercisable during the period commencing from the date of original issuance and ending on August 3, 2015, the expiration date of the Series B warrants.
+The warrants may be exercised by delivering to the warrant agent or the Company, as applicable, a form of election to purchase, appropriately completed, duly signed and delivered, together with cash payment of the exercise price, if applicable.

-Upon surrender of the warrant certificate, with the exercise notice appropriately completed and duly signed and cash payment of the exercise price, if applicable, on and subject to the terms and conditions of the warrant agreement, we will deliver or cause to be delivered, to or upon the written order of such holder, the number of whole shares of common stock to which the holder is entitled, which shares may be delivered in book-entry form.
+Upon delivery of the form of election to purchase appropriately completed and duly signed and cash payment of the exercise price, if applicable, on and subject to the terms and conditions of the warrant agreement, we will deliver or cause to be delivered, to or upon the written order of such holder, the number of whole shares of common stock to which the holder is entitled, which shares may be delivered in book-entry form.
 If fewer than all of the warrants evidenced by a warrant certificate are to be exercised, a new warrant certificate will be issued for the remaining number of warrants.

 If a registration statement relating to the issuance of the shares underlying the warrants is not then effective or available, a holder of warrants may exercise the warrants on a cashless basis, where the holder receives the net value of the warrant in shares of common stock.
-However, if an effective registration statement is available for the issuance of the shares underlying the warrants, a holder may only exercise the warrants through a cash exercise except as set forth below.
+However, if an effective registration statement is available for the issuance of the shares underlying the warrants, a holder may only exercise the warrants through a cash exercise, except as set forth below.
 Holders of warrants will only be able to exercise their warrants if the shares of common stock underlying the warrant are qualified for sale or are at the time exempt from qualification under the applicable securities or blue sky laws of the states in which such holders (or other persons to whom it is proposed that shares be issued on exercise of the warrants) reside.
 Shares issued pursuant to a cashless exercise would be freely tradable without restriction or further registration under the Securities Act by persons other than our affiliates (within the meaning of Rule 144 under the Securities Act).